-Nuts have more protein than you can ever imagine.
-They get a bad reputation because many nuts also contain fats.
+Nuts have more protein than you can ever imagine, and they get a bad reputation because many nuts also contain fats.
 Here’s the thing, though: nuts are full of healthy fats.
 As long as you don’t add tons of salt and sugar, you can not only snack on nuts and add them to your meals and desserts, but you can also incorporate various nut butters into your diet.

 Try Some Tempeh

-Never heard of tempeh?
+Have you ever heard of tempeh?
 In a way, it’s another version of soy, which you already know to be full of protein.
 Tempeh comes from soybeans that have been fermented.
-That doesn’t sound very appealing, but once you taste it, you won’t want to get your protein from any other source.
-Tempeh lends itself well to a variety of recipes because, by itself, it’s quite bland.
-As such, it basically becomes a vehicle for the herbs, spices, and flavorings that you use.
+That doesn’t sound very appealing, but you won’t want to get your protein from any other source once you taste it.
+Tempeh lends itself well to a variety of recipes because, by itself, it’s pretty bland.
+As such, it becomes a vehicle for the herbs, spices, and flavourings that you use.

 Or Stick with Seitan